tomoki171923/aws-service-package/README.md

 # aws-lambda-layer
 Python Packages as AWS Lambda Layers to operate AWS native services.
-They have basic functions or abstract classes of AWS native services.
+They have basic functions or abstract classes of each service.

 ```
 root